 We've tested 20 immersion blenders, and below are our recommendations.
 For more options, check out the best blenders and glass blenders.
 If a few of your appliances could use an update, also check out the best air fryers and microwaves.

 The Ninja Foodi Power Mixer System is the best immersion blender we've tested.
-It's an excellent choice for blending hot ingredients directly in a pot or pan, and its features make it a convenient multi-purpose appliance if your kitchen is short on space.
-It's small and has a detachable blending arm, so you can easily store it in a drawer, and it makes a mostly smooth puree with fibrous ingredients, which is important for well-blended soups and sauces.
+It's an excellent choice for blending hot ingredients directly in a pot or pan, and its features make it a convenient and compact multi-purpose appliance.
+It has a detachable blending arm, so you can easily store it in a drawer, and it makes a mostly smooth puree with fibrous ingredients, which is important for well-blended soups and sauces.
 It also converts into a hand mixer.
 With the included beaters attached, you can use the blender to mix cookie dough or cake batter.
-A beaker and a whisk attachment for whipping cream or mixing salad dressing are also included.
+Beaker and a whisk attachments for whipping cream or mixing salad dressing are also included.
 The blending arm and all accessories are dishwasher-safe.

-There are downsides: it's loud for an immersion blender, and the motor body is heavy, so it's not as comfortable to hold onto as lighter models.
-If you don't bake much or already have a hand mixer, you might want an immersion blender that doubles as a food processor instead.
+There are a few downsides: it's loud for an immersion blender, and the motor body is heavy, so it's not as comfortable to hold onto as lighter models.
+If you don't bake much or already have a hand mixer, you might not use the mixer attachment and could prefer one that doubles as an immersion blender instead.
 The Breville Control Grip is an immersion blender with a bowl and blade meant for chopping and slicing.
 However, its blending arm doesn't handle raw fibrous ingredients as well as the Ninja's.
 If all you need is a blender and any extra attachments will gather dust in the cupboard, consider one of the cheaper options below.

-The KitchenAid Variable Speed Corded Hand Blender is a more basic and less expensive option.
-Unlike the Ninja Foodi Power Mixer System, it doesn't include mixer or food processor attachments, so it's not quite as versatile.
-However, it's a good option for blending soups, sauces, and other liquid recipes like smoothies.
+The KitchenAid Variable Speed Corded Hand Blender is a more basic and less expensive immersion blender.
+Unlike the Ninja Foodi Power Mixer System, it doesn't include mixer or food processor attachments, so you can only use it as a blender.
+However, if that's what you're looking for, it's a good option for blending soups, sauces, and other liquid recipes like smoothies.
 It comes with a plastic pan guard to protect non-stick pans from getting scratched by the blade bell and a beaker for blending smaller quantities of dip or dressing.
 A pressure-sensitive button on the motor body controls its blending speed, and it's quieter than the previous pick.

-However, it doesn't blend fibrous ingredients as smoothly as the Ninja, so if you use it to blend a big pot of soup with kale or broccoli, you'll notice more unprocessed bits left over.
+However, it doesn't blend fibrous ingredients as smoothly as the Ninja, so you'll notice more unprocessed bits left over in pureed soups and smoothies.
 It also takes longer to process ingredients, but it's a little lighter, so it's less tiring to hold onto when you need to blend for several minutes.
 Unfortunately, some parts of the blender feel cheap or plasticky, and the blending arm isn't dishwasher-safe.

 The best budget immersion blender we've tested is the NutriBullet Immersion Blender.
 This straightforward blender doesn't come with a food processing attachment, a pan guard, or a beaker.
-However, its whisk attachment helps make whipped cream or hollandaise sauce.
-Its blending performance resembles the KitchenAid Variable Speed Corded Hand Blender.
-It makes a fairly smooth blend with fibrous vegetables like kale and broccoli, so it can produce well-blended soups and sauces.
+However, its whisk attachment can help make whipped cream or hollandaise sauce.
+Its blending performance resembles the KitchenAid Variable Speed Corded Hand Blender's.
+It makes a fairly smooth blend with fibrous vegetables like kale and broccoli, so it can produce well-blended soups and sauces, although they won't be as smooth as our top pick.

 Since it doesn't come with a beaker, you need to use your own container when you're not blending directly in a pot or pan, which is slightly inconvenient if you want to make a quick smoothie or whip up a small batch of salad dressing.
 The blender is decently well-built and quiet but makes more noise than the KitchenAid, so it'll be more annoying when you need to blend for several minutes.
 The detachable blending arm isn't dishwasher-safe, but it's easy to clean by hand.